ros2/design/articles/actions.md

 #### Example 1

-In this example, the action client request a goal and gets a response from the server accepting the goal (synchronous).
+In this example, the action client requests a goal and gets a response from the server accepting the goal (synchronous).
 Upon accepting the goal, the action server starts a user defined execution method for completing the goal.
 Following the goal request, the client makes an asynchronous request for the result.
 The user defined method publishes feedback to the action client as it executes the goal.